 Liz summarized several key facts about registered apprenticeships within correctional facilities.
 First, 90% of offenders are released, so the correctional population is a large talent pool that is worth training and employing.
-Second, registered apprenticeships are selective opportunities within the facilities; individuals are selected based on aptitude, interest, and parameters of offense.
-Third, most programs are offered through minimum security facilities, provide up to 60% of the training in the facility, and then release participants to complete the rest.
+Most programs are offered through minimum security facilities, provide up to 60% of the training in the facility, and then release participants to complete the rest.
+Many companies currently employ offenders on work release.
+The Bureau's role is to facilitate partnerships between the DOC and sponsors so the training meets industries' needs and industries see the value of training and employing offenders.